jharwell/libra/docs/development/cxx-dev-guide.rst

   error rather than it (maybe) silently compiling into a bug.

 - Non-const static variables should be avoided.

-- Do not use Hungarian notation.
-Linus was right--it _is_ brain damaged.

 - Class nesting should be avoided, unless it is an internal convenience ``struct`` to hold related data.